Today’s blog is written by Hannah Harrison, the Head of Patient Support & Welfare at the AKU Society.

 As we entered the Summer of 2020 and sensed a glimmer of hope that the worst could be over, lockdown restrictions started to be eased.
 The hospital trust gave the NAC the go-ahead to restart face to face clinics and in September, we managed to see ten patients.
 We weren’t accommodated as usual on the Clinical Research Unit (CRU) as this was taken over for Covid research.
 Instead, we were based on the ground floor of the hospital in K-Clinic.
 Not ideal, and the patient experience wasn’t quite the same, but at least we could see patients again.
 Unfortunately, our hope and optimism was short-lived.
 As Covid cases started to rise again, we entered the second wave and the NAC was again cancelled for the foreseeable future.

 With the temporary closure of the NAC, we had to rethink and adapt how we supported our patient group.
 The need for telephone support significantly increased, and plans were put in place to implement virtual consultations as an alternative to the annual face-to-face reviews.
-Lesley and Shirley held weekly zoom meetings to review the remote monitoring of the patients.
+Hannah and Shirley held weekly zoom meetings to review the remote monitoring of the patients.
 Issues arising were discussed at length and plans put in place for going forward.

 With access to comprehensive care on hold and local healthcare limited to remote consultations, we have seen a noticeable impact on the mental wellbeing of some of our patient group.
 Through funding from the National Lottery Covid-19 Fund, we have been able to provide additional support around mental wellbeing, including access to remote counselling and an 8-week remote mindfulness course.